top of page

 Diagnosis and Imaging

-Effective Ankle and Foot Examination
+Ankle and Foot Examination

 Lower Limb Neuro Examination

-Peripheral Vascular Examination - Key Points
+Peripheral Vascular Examination

-A peripheral vascular examination is a valuable tool used for ruling out signs of vascular-related pathology.
-The detection and subsequent treatment of PVD can potentially mitigate cardiovascular and cerebrovascular complications.
-In this video we go over some of the common procedures we perform in daily clinical practice.
+A peripheral vascular examination is essential for identifying signs of vascular pathology.
+Early detection and treatment of peripheral vascular disease (PVD) can help prevent cardiovascular and cerebrovascular complications.
+This video covers common procedures we use in daily clinical practice.

 Imaging